The OLC Group undertakes environmental activities in line with the OLC Group Environmental Policy.

 The waste generated at the Tokyo Disney Resort is carefully sorted by cast members in accordance with detailed sorting criteria to recycle as much of our waste as possible.

-Also, all of the cardboard that are used for delivering the products and plastic bottles are recycled.
+Also, all of the cardboard used for delivering the products and plastic bottles is recycled.

 Initiative example |